mntr31/Vicharak-CPU/README.md

 ### Applications by Instruction:

-- **MAC (Multiply-Accumulate)**: Essential in FIR filters and convolution operations, especially in audio and real-time signal processing.
+- **MAC (Multiply-Accumulate)**: Useful in FIR filters and convolution operations, especially in audio and real-time signal processing.
 Each input sample is multiplied by a filter coefficient and accumulated, a key process in applying weighted sums.
 - **SQR (Square)**: Used to calculate the power or energy of a signal.
 Useful in applications needing signal strength analysis or root-mean-square (RMS) computations.
 - **ABS (Absolute Value)**: Helps in signal rectification by converting all values to positive, a common preprocessing step in audio signal processing and demodulation.
 - **AVG (Average)**: Helps reduce noise in signals, a foundational operation in smoothing, and low-pass filtering, where it can reduce high-frequency noise to make important signal features more discernible.